hdShang/arxiv-daily/docs/cs-RO/2025-09-23/papers/250918648v4-spidr-a-simple-approach-for-zero-shot-safety-in-sim-to-real-transfer.md

 ---
 layout: default
-title: SPiDR: A Simple Approach for Zero-Shot Safety in Sim-to-Real Transfer
+title: "SPiDR: A Simple Approach for Zero-Shot Safety in Sim-to-Real Transfer"
 ---

 # SPiDR: A Simple Approach for Zero-Shot Safety in Sim-to-Real Transfer